This week, as part of our Business Leaders series, ProfileTree Director Michelle Connolly explores the hospitality industry in Northern Ireland.

 “Being a guest is so easy.
 I always was a guest travelling the world, it was fantastic.

 “Being the host is a completely different game.
-You have to do a lot of things for people not to see anything wrong.”
+You have to do many things for people not to see anything wrong.”

 Another challenge Ruth faces daily is competition.
-However, her attitude towards competition is that it is a necessity in business to constantly adapt and improve.
+However, her attitude towards competition is that it is a necessity in business to adapt and improve constantly.

 “The market is also tremendously competitive.
 There are many others like mine.
 Also, when something is successful, everyone jumps on it.

 “Competition never scares me.
 It’s good because it makes you better.
-We have to do better marketing, decorations, customer service – to find really sharp unique selling points.
+We must do better marketing, decorations, and customer service – to find sharp, unique selling points.
 Without this, we would not improve.”

 Unique Selling Point: Boutique vs Chain

-When comparing between chain hotels and boutique guest houses, Ruth says there is one key difference that sets them worlds apart.
+When comparing chain hotels and boutique guest houses, Ruth says one key difference sets them worlds apart.

 “I did a lot of research on this.
-Being a well-travelled person myself and having worked in the fashion industry, I had a very good idea about what people look for – and that’s personalisation.”
+Being well-travelled and having worked in the fashion industry, I had a very good idea about what people look for – and that’s personalisation.”

 “You can find everything in a big chain, but many people look for small places with character, interesting design and more personalised attention.”

-When discussing attention, Ruth states how attention needs to be at the focus of everything.
-Whether it be customer service, culinary skills and even decoration and design.
+When discussing attention, Ruth states that it needs to be the focus of everything, whether it be customer service, culinary skills, or decoration and design.

 “Boutique hotels have a lot of attention to detail.
 It is not one colour everywhere – they are special, carefully considered rooms.
-People are looking for an experience when they travel, and they want an accommodation that matches every part of the experience.”
+People are looking for an experience when they travel and want an accommodation that matches every part of the experience.”

 Hospitality in Northern Ireland